m0lentum/molentum.github.io/_drafts/starframe-1-architecture.md

 Tables were inside `RwLock`s to allow accessing many in parallel.
-They also had their own `BitSet`s to keep track of entities using them, and queries used binary operations on these to find the entities that had the components they were looking for.
+They also had their own `BitSet`s to keep track of entities using them, and queries used boolean operations on these to find the entities that had the components they were looking for.

 I had different types of `Storage` for my component tables that would be selected by the user based on how common the component was —
 `VecStorage` when almost every object has it, `DenseVecStorage` when it's common but not ubiquitous, `HashMapStorage` when it's rare,